deepdoctection/deepdoctection/docs/tutorials/pipelines.rst

 Example:

-We want to build a pipeline in which AWS Textract is to be used as the OCR component and the deep doctection's own table extraction component.
+We want to build a pipeline in which AWS Textract is to be used as the OCR component and **deep**\doctection's own table extraction component.
 A .JSONL file is to be output which contains the complete Deep Doctection Core data model.